-One of the few things I felt strongly about in London while planning the trip was that we schedule plenty of time in Paris.
+One of the few things I felt strongly about while planning the trip was that we schedule plenty of time in Paris.
 I had never been and had heard so many great things that it seemed important to have the chance to really settle in.
 We ended up spending 10 days in the city, which felt like just enough time to see what we wanted to see at a relaxed pace and eat plenty along the way.

 We stayed at an Airbnb on the top floor of an old apartment building in the Folie-Méricourt area, which ended up being a really convenient location for getting everywhere we wanted to go.
 Plus, the six flights of stairs every time we got home helped us work off some pastries!
 We got pretty lucky on the weather, which was very hot but not completely unbearable and really enjoyed ourselves.